lucasrbenion/GroceryShopProject1/README.md

 Download the project zip file submitted to the University of Essex under LCYS_PCOM7E May 2023 -> Unit 12 -> End of Module Assignment or download the code and readme file from GitHub: https://github.com/lucasrbenion/GroceryShopProject1

 Unzip the project zip file into your Python project folder.
-Make sure Python 3.11.4 and the path is set your Python Projects folder.
+Make sure Python 3.11.4 is installed and the path is set your Python Projects folder.

 ```bash
     cd C:\PythonProjects\GroceryShop>